2012 United States presidential election in Oklahoma

 The 2012 United States presidential election in Oklahoma took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 Voters chose seven electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.
 For the third election in a row since 2004, no third parties were allowed on the ballot.

-Oklahoma in recent years has become one of the most conservative states in the nation.
+With an extremely socially conservative electorate, Oklahoma has in recent years become one of the most Republican states in the nation.
 For the third cycle in a row, the Republicans won over 65% of the vote and swept every single county in the state.

-With 66.77% of the popular vote to Obama's mere 33.23%, Mitt Romney, carried almost exactly 2/3 of the Oklahoma electorate while Barack Hussein Obama merely carried 1/3.
-Oklahoma was Romney's third strongest state in the 2012 election after Utah and Wyoming.
+With 66.77% of the popular vote to Obama's mere 33.23%, Mitt Romney carried almost exactly two thirds of the vote in the state while Obama merely carried one third.
+His vote share also the remains the third-highest for any Republican presidential candidate in Oklahoma history; as well as the strongest ever for a candidate who was not nationally successful.
+Oklahoma was Romney's third strongest state in the 2012 election, after Utah and Wyoming.

-Primaries
+Primary elections

-Democratic
+Democratic primary

 President Obama faced four challengers in Oklahoma's Democratic primary.
 Challenger Randall Terry took 12 counties with candidate Jim Rogers winning in three counties.
 Candidates Bob Ely and Darcy Richardson also appeared on Oklahoma's ballot but failed to obtain a majority of votes in any county.

-Republican
+Republican primary

 The Republican primary took place on Super Tuesday, March 6, 2012.

-Oklahoma has 43 delegates to the 2012 Republican National Convention.
-Three super delegates are unbound by the primary results.
-15 delegates are allocated by congressional districts, 3 delegates for each district.
-If a candidate gets a majority in the district, he takes all 3 delegates; if no one gets a majority, the delegates are split either 2-to-1 or 1-1-1 depending on how many candidates get at least 15% of the vote.
-Another 25 delegates are awarded to the candidate who wins a majority in the state, or allocated proportionately among candidates winning at least 15% of the vote statewide if no one gets majority.
+Oklahoma had 43 delegates to the 2012 Republican National Convention.
+Three superdelegates were unbound by the primary results.
+15 delegates were allocated by congressional districts, with 3 delegates for each district.
+If a candidate got a majority of the vote in a district, he took all 3 delegates from that district; if no one got a majority, the delegates were split either 2-to-1 or 1-1-1 depending on how many candidates got at least 15% of the vote.
+Another 25 delegates were awarded to the candidate who won a majority in the state, or allocated proportionately among candidates winning at least 15% of the vote statewide if no one got a majority.